 Alexander House consists of 68 studio and 27 one-bedroom units.
-100% of current households receive rental subsidy through a project-based Housing Assistance Payment contract with HUD.
+All of the current households receive rental subsidies through a project-based Housing Assistance Payment contract with HUD.

-The purchase price for this property was $5,700,000 and financed 100% by Enterprise Community Loan Fund.
-Acquisition and closing costs were covered by NHPF equity and a loan for predevelopment expenses is being provided by Falls Church Development Corporation.
+The Alexander House purchase price was $5,700,000.
+It was 100% financed by the Enterprise Community Loan Fund.
+Acquisition and closing costs were covered by NHPF equity and a loan for predevelopment expenses was provided by Falls Church Development Corporation (FCDC).
 Secured financing and funding for this project include: